|

 bus and, like Alyaksandr Shchurko, bore witness to the police ill-treatment

+the detainees were forced to endure.
 During the two-hour journey to the detention centre Alyaksandr

 Shchurko has alleged that he and the other detainees were both physically